-HW/CW activities: Produce a DBQ on Iron Curtain and Communism, Korean War Map, Beatnick picture, DBQ on the space race, list of Medicare & Medicaid programs, and a DBQ on Bay of Pigs invasion.
+HW/CW activities: Produce a map of the Korean War Map, Beatnick picture, and a list of Medicare & Medicaid programs.
 Create a chart on NATO, picture of Levittown, chart on the Great Society.
 Evaluate a chart on the causes and effects of the Cold War, decisions during the Cold War, Arab-Israeli dispute map, chart of TV hours, medical advancements, and Baby Boomers.
 Map analysis of nuclear missile sites and nuclear attack sites, and a diagram of the Berlin Wall.
 Evaluate conspiracy theories of JFK's assassination and Warren Court conclusions, letters from East v.
 West Germany, Cuban Missile Crisis decision, and viewpoints of the Cold War.

-These assessments will mostly require students to: Remember, Understand, Apply and Analyze
+• These assessments will mostly require students to: Remember, Understand, Apply and Analyze